Code-Institute-Submissions/everydayonline/README.md

         1. As a Frequent User, I want to see newly added products.
         2. Also, I want to be made aware of new deals and special offers.
         3. Also, I want to edit and delete my own products.

+- ### Design
+    - #### Bootstrap 4
+        - Bootstrap is a CSS framework that was used to build this app.

+    - #### Layout
+        - The everydayonline app uses the Bootstrap 4 framework which I used throughout the site to keep the design / layour the same by utilising Bootstraps built-in classes.
+By using the row and column classes, I was easily able to quickly put together a simplistic yet professional looking layout without having too add much(if any) custom CSS.

+    - #### Icon Set
+        - Font Awesome has been used throughout the project, across all sections, ranging from icons in the nav bar through to the checkout page and everything in between.
+These icons are built into the Bootstrap framework and really help illustrate the page.

+    - #### Database
+        - Django uses SQL databases.
+During development, the Django default sqlite3 database was used.
+When deployed to Heroku, a PostgreSQL database was used.